Syrians must decide fate of Assad, foreign minister says

-MONTREUX, Switzerland Syrian Foreign Minister Walid al-Moualem said on Wednesday that only the Syrian people can decide the fate of President Bashar al-Asssad.
+MONTREUX, Switzerland Syrian Foreign Minister Walid al-Moualem said on Wednesday that only the Syrian people can decide the fate of President Bashar al-Assad.

 Moualem, in a lengthy speech to the start of an international conference in the Swiss resort of Montreux, also called on foreign powers to stop "supporting terrorism" and to lift sanctions against Damascus.